GAM-team/GAM/docs/Groups.md

 ```
 By default, the group parent emails and names are displayed in multiple indexed columns.
 Use options `showparentsaslist [<Boolean>]` and `delimiter <Character>` to display
-the group parent emails and names in two columns as delimited lists .
+the group parent emails and names in two columns as delimited lists.

 #### Examples
 ```